• Hausa Edition

 “SBMP gave me confidence and direction.
 The day after our mock interviews, I passed a real interview and got the job.
 I’ve found my voice, and I’m building a creative enterprise that creates opportunities for other women,” she said.

-The ceremony also acknowledged the contributions of partner organisations such as NAPTIP, the Dorothy Njemanze Foundation, and the FCTA Women Affairs Secretariat, as well as the volunteers and staff who supported the programme’s delivery.
+The ceremony also acknowledged the contributions of partner organisations such as NAPTIP, the Dorothy Njemanze Foundation, and the FCTA Women Affairs Secretariat, along with the volunteers and staff who supported the programme’s delivery.

 Join Our WhatsApp Channel